greenvilleassociates/Site-Overview-For-Greenville-Associates/README.md

  </UL>
 <H4>Product Options By DBMS Choice & Greenfield or Existing Plans</H4>
 <UL><LI>G/A supports three primary DBMS toolsets in Fusionshell Mysql, Postgres, and MS-SQL</LI><LI>G/A has Professional Tools which integrate with an existing Backoffice ERP Toolset(Oracle/SAP/MS Dynamics)</LI><LI> Opensource tools which go all on their own</LI>
  <LI>Pick your Flavor....Got Linux?
 Got Unix?
 Got Windows?
-We dont care.</LI>
+We dont care.</LI><LI> Pick your Cloud, Your ILEC, Your Colo, Your Premise, we dont care!</LI>
  </UL>
  <H4>Product Options By Existing or New Accounting/ERP System</H4>
 <UL><LI>G/a has a produt to integrate MS-Dynamics.</LI><LI>G/A has a toolset to integrate Oracle Financials</LI><LI> G/a has Opensource tools which integrate with Installatron Delivered Front Accounting</LI>